MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2024-10-14-a-dynamic-year.markdown

 ## Overview

-To recap, let's go over what has happened in the last 10 months:
+To recap, let's go over what has happened in the last 12 months...

 | Month | Event |
 |-------|-------|